SOM-Research/DescribeML/README.md

 For more information about how the framework works and how the language can be extended, please refer to https://github.com/langium/langium or the VSCode extension API documentation https://code.visualstudio.com/api

-## Research background
+## Research background and citation

 DescribeML is part of an ongoing research project to improve dataset documentation for machine learning.
-The core of our proposal is a domain-specific language ([preprint here](https://www.researchgate.net/publication/361836238_A_domain-specific_language_for_describing_machine_learning_datasets)) that allows data creators to describe relevant aspects of their data for the machine learning field and beyond.
+The core of our proposal is a domain-specific language published in the [Journal of Computer Languages](https://www.sciencedirect.com/science/article/pii/S2590118423000199) that allows data creators to describe relevant aspects of their data for the machine learning field and beyond.
 The [Critical Dataset Studios](https://knowingmachines.org/reading-list#dataset_documentation_practices) of the [Knowing Machines](https://knowingmachines.org) project have compiled an excellent list of current documentation practices.

-The tool has been presented at the ACM/IEEE 25th International Conference on [Model Driven Engineering Languages and Systems](https://conf.researchr.org/home/models-2022) and a preprint of the tool publication can be seen [here](https://www.researchgate.net/publication/363256430_DescribeML_A_Tool_for_Describing_Machine_Learning_Datasets)
+The tool has been presented at the ACM/IEEE 25th International Conference on [Model Driven Engineering Languages and Systems](https://conf.researchr.org/home/models-2022) and the accompanying manuscript of the publication can be seen [here](https://www.researchgate.net/publication/363256430_DescribeML_A_Tool_for_Describing_Machine_Learning_Datasets)